Eastern Zhejiang Canal: History

 Because of the abundant precipitation in Eastern Zhejiang Area, canal construction was relatively easy, though there are few records regarding the process of construction.
-The history of the Eastern Zhejiang Canal can be traced back to Shanyin old canal in Autumn and Spring period.
-According to the history book Yuejue, the construction of Shanyin old canal originated with Fan Li while he was supervising the reconstruction of Dongguo Gate of Shanyin City (roughly the Shaoxing old town now).
-From Dongguo Gate to Liantang Town, Dongguan Street, Shangyu District, Shanyin old canal is 20.7 km in length.
-During the reign of Emperor Hui of Jin dynasty (AD 290-301), due to the need for irrigation, the official He Xun supervised the construction of Xixing Canal, from Xixing, the east shore of Qiantang River to Kuaiji City.
+The history of the Eastern Zhejiang Canal can be traced back to the Shanyin Canal during China's Spring and Autumn period.
+According to the Yuejue, it was begun by Fan Li during his time supervising the reconstruction of Shanyin's Dongguo Gate.
+From Dongguo Gate to Liantang in Shangyu District, the Shanyin Canal is 20.7 km in length.

+During the reign of Emperor Hui of Jin dynasty (AD 290–301), due to the need for irrigation, the official He Xun supervised the construction of the Xixing Canal, from Xixing, the east shore of Qiantang River to Kuaiji City.
 From then on, this canal section, along with the channels east to Shangyu District, the natural waterways of Yao River and Yong River, constituted the Eastern Zhejiang Canal.
-During the Northern and Southern Dynasties, under governmental and private management, the operation of the Eastern Zhejiang Canal was shaped.
-In mid-Tang Dynasty, because of the busy traffic along Jiangnan Canal, local officials of eastern Zhejiang were appointed to dredge the canal, increase water locks and dams, dig new waterways and dredge Jian Lake.
+During the Northern and Southern dynasties, under governmental and private management, the operation of the Eastern Zhejiang Canal was shaped.
+In the mid-Tang dynasty, because of the busy traffic along Jiangnan Canal, local officials of eastern Zhejiang were appointed to dredge the canal, increase water locks and dams, dig new waterways and dredge Jian Lake.
 Jian Lake thus became one important source of water to the canal.

-The capital of the Southern Song Dynasty was Linan.
+The capital of the Southern Song dynasty was Lin'an (present-day Hangzhou).
 Because of the conflicts between Jurchen Jin and Chinese Song, the northern part of Beijing Hangzhou Grand Canal disconnected from Jiangnan, and Eastern Zhejiang Canal and Jiangnan Canal became vital to Southern Song people.
 Additionally, because the Southern Song people thought highly of overseas trading, and Qingyuan Prefecture (now Ningbo) was an important port for international trades, the government particularly paid attention to the maintenance of the canal.
-In the early years of the Southern Song Dynasty, Emperor Gaozong (Zhao Gou) recruited laborers to reconstruct the Shaoxing and Yuyao sections.
-During the Southern Song Dynasty, the Eastern Zhejiang Canal was restored several times, and its navigability was improved.
+In the early years of the Southern Song dynasty, Emperor Gaozong (Zhao Gou) recruited laborers to reconstruct the Shaoxing and Yuyao sections.
+During the Southern Song dynasty, the Eastern Zhejiang Canal was restored several times, and its navigability was improved.
 According to Jiatai Kuaiji records, at that time the two canal sections in Xiaoshan County and Shangyu County could carry 200 vessels; the two canal sections in Shanyin County and Yao River could carry 500 vessels.
 At that time, the Eastern Zhejiang Canal was at its acme in respect of navigability and prosperity.